Arslan is from Pakistan with high ambitions to achieve his goals in life. He is a freelance writer. Writing articles is his passion.

 - Thoughts of death or suicide

-- Family history – Depression can run in families and some people will be at an increased genetic risk.
+- Family history – Depression can run in families, and some people will be at an increased genetic risk.
 However, having a parent or close relative with depression doesn’t mean you’ll automatically have the same experience.
-Life circumstances and other personal factors are still likely to have an important influence.
+Life circumstances and other personal factors are still likely to influence significantly.

-- Personality – Some people may be more at risk of depression because of their personality, particularly if they have a tendency to worry a lot, have low self-esteem, are perfectionists, are sensitive to personal criticism, or are self-critical and negative.
+- Personality – Some people may be more at risk of depression because of their nature, particularly if they tend to worry a lot, have low self-esteem, are perfectionists, are sensitive to personal criticism, or are self-critical and pessimistic.

-- Serious medical illness – The stress and worry of coping with a serious illness can lead to depression, especially if you’re dealing with long-term management and/or chronic pain.
+- Serious medical illness – The stress and worry of coping with severe disease can lead to depression, especially if you’re dealing with long-term management and chronic pain.

 - Drug and alcohol use – Drug and alcohol use can both lead to and result from depression.
 Many people with depression also have drug and alcohol problems.
-Over 500,000 Australians will experience depression and a substance use disorder at the same time, at some point in their lives.
+Over 500,000 Australians will experience depression and a substance use disorder simultaneously at some point.

 Depression and Anxiety Disorders: Not the Same

-Many people who develop depression have a history of an anxiety disorder earlier in life.
-There is no evidence one disorder causes the other, but there is clear evidence that many people suffer from both disorders.
+Many people who develop depression have a history of anxiety disorders earlier in life.
+There is no evidence one condition causes the other, but there is clear evidence that many people suffer from both diseases.

-Depression is as “living in a black hole” or having a feeling of impending doom.
+Depression is "living in a black hole" or feeling impending doom.
 However, some depressed people don't feel sad at all—they may feel lifeless, empty, and apathetic, or men, in particular, may even feel angry, aggressive, and restless.
 Whatever the symptoms, depression is different from normal sadness in that it engulfs your day-to-day life, interfering with your ability to work, study, eat, sleep, and have fun.
-The feelings of helplessness, hopelessness, and worthlessness are intense and unrelenting, with little, if any, relief.
+In addition, the feelings of helplessness, hopelessness, and worthlessness are intense and unrelenting, with little, if any, relief.